arif332/pgbackflip/vnfs/openIMScore/deployment-openimscore-v3.md

-Modify listen address in pcscf.cfg otherwise sipp client will not able to communicate with OpenIMSCore Server
+Modify listen address in pcscf.cfg, otherwise sipp client will not able to communicate with OpenIMSCore Server.

 ```bash
 #modify listen address as like below for file scscf.cfg, icscf.cfg and pcscf.cfg so that sipp client can talk with OpenIMSCore Server, otherwise Destination unreachable(Port unreachable) msg will be seen in tcmpdump trace